Scaling limit of multi-type invariant measures via the directed landscape: Introduction

-As mentioned above, the role of probability distributions from random matrix theory and related line ensembles in KPZ has been understood since the early 2000s.
-The first major breakthrough to capture the full limiting evolution was the construction of the \textit{KPZ fixed point} in 2016 by Matetski, Quastel, and Remenik \cite{KPZfixed}.
+The first major breakthrough to capture the full limiting space \textit{and time} evolution from arbitrary initial data was the construction of the \textit{KPZ fixed point} in 2016 by Matetski, Quastel, and Remenik \cite{KPZfixed}.
 This is a Markov process in a function-valued state space that describes naturally occurring growing interfaces.
-Two years later came the construction of the \textit{directed landscape} (DL) by Dauvergne, Ortmann, and Vir\'ag \cite{Directed_Landscape}, originally derived as the four-parameter scaling limit of Brownian last-passage percolation.
-In subsequent contributions, \cite{Dauvergne-Virag-21} showed convergence to the DL for several other solvable LPP models, the papers \cite{KPZ_equation_convergence,heat_and_landscape} showed convergence of the KPZ stochastic partial differential equation to the KPZ fixed point, and most recently, Wu \cite{Wu-23} showed that the Green's function of the KPZ equation converges to the DL.
-A first step for showing convergence to the DL is to show convergence to the Airy line ensemble, which was done for solvable LPP models in \cite{Dauvergne2019UniformCT}.
+Two years later came the construction of the \textit{directed landscape} (DL) by Dauvergne, Ortmann, and Vir\'ag \cite{Directed_Landscape}, derived as the four-parameter scaling limit of Brownian last-passage percolation.
+The construction of the DL comes by first constructing an object known as the \textit{Airy sheet} (which describes the DL for two fixed time horizons) via a last-passage percolation problem across the Airy line ensemble.
+In subsequent contributions, \cite{Dauvergne2019UniformCT,Dauvergne-Virag-21} showed convergence to the Airy line ensemble and DL for several other solvable LPP models, the papers \cite{KPZ_equation_convergence,heat_and_landscape} showed convergence of the KPZ stochastic partial differential equation to the KPZ fixed point, and most recently, Wu \cite{Wu-23} showed that the Green's function of the KPZ equation converges to the DL.

 The KPZ fixed point and DL are intimately tied together.
 Indeed, one can construct the KPZ fixed point through a variational formula involving the initial data and the DL, originally proved in \cite{reflected_KPZfixed} and recorded below as equation \eqref{eqn:KPZvar}.